 - train and develop lots of important skills like campaigning, public speaking and more

 - share your views and ideas with key decision makers at the NSPCC, like our trustees and other staff

 - work with our national and regional campaigns teams to campaign for change

-- work with the rest of the YPBC and two NSPCC young trustees to champion young people’s voices throughout the work of the NSPCC
+- work with the rest of the YPBC to champion young people's views throughout the NSPCC

 - take action on topics that matter to you.
 This will involve meeting and working together in smaller groups, sometimes with other young people who are not on the board, so you can find out what their views are.